MultiverseLearningProducts/swe/src/mod3/wk1/day4.md

    * the coding standards you use
    * any tools (e.g. SonarQube) you use and why this benefits
    * how peer reviews are carried out

 Make specific reference to projects you have worked on and show screenshots to bring the words to life.

 ## Assigment 2
-Installed SonarQube and use it to analyse personal code that you have written (e.g. the code from the Bootcamp).
+Install SonarQube and use it to analyse personal code that you have written (e.g. the code from the Bootcamp).

 ## Assigment 3
 In pairs, explain the purpose of a range of programming tools, including compilers; interpreters; debuggers; GUI designers.